And why does the New York Times seem to think that it's packaging?

 She says the closer you look at Ryan, the uglier it gets.

-She says, Justice Cheney, hunter of small birds, once defended cop killer bullets and plastic guns that could slip through airport metal detectors, so Ryan, dear hunter, championed concealed guns and curtailing the background check waiting period for three days.
+She says, just as Cheney, hunter of small birds, once defended cop killer bullets and plastic guns that could slip through airport metal detectors, so Ryan, deer hunter, championed concealed guns and curtailing the background check waiting period for three days.

-She goes on and she talks about she she somehow implicates Ryan in the controversy about forcible rape.
+And she goes on, she goes on, and she talks about, she somehow implicates Ryan in the controversy about forcible rape.